pinojs/pino-socket/Readme.md

 messages to an arbitrary socket.
 The socket can be UDPv4 or TCPv4.
 The module can echo the received logs or work silently.

-You should install install `pino-socket` globally for ease of use:
+You should install `pino-socket` globally for ease of use:

 ```bash
 $ npm install --production -g pino-socket